wp-plugins/advanced-ads/readme.txt

 display ads by conditions based on the visitor

-* display ads on all devices, mobile only or exclude mobile users
+* display or hide ads for mobile visitors
+* display or hide ads for logged in visitors
+* display or hide ads based on previously visited website (referrer) – included in [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
 * hide all ads from logged in users based on their role
 * display ads by exact browser width with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)